 The pull of the great outdoors tugs on my heart constantly.
+If you’ve ever gone camping, you likely understand this all too well.
 And I have to admit – I’m a sucker for a good deal.
 Camping for free is the best of both worlds – surrounded by nature at a price I love to pay: FREE!
 I suspect you are probably the same – otherwise, why would you be here?
 And what better way to experience the rugged beauty of the Wild West than to be immersed in it: wild camping in some remote corner of the desert, miles from your nearest neighbor?
 And did I mention that you can camp for free?

 In this follow up to our comprehensive post How to camp for free: where and when to wild camp, we address another crucial element: your equipment.
 Without the proper equipment, your wild camping adventure could quickly turn into a nightmare.